MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/commerce/localizations/emea-deu-fi-sample.md

 #### <a name="fiscal-connector-factory"></a>Fábrica do conector fiscal

 A fábrica do conector fiscal mapeia o nome do conector para a implementação do conector fiscal e está localizada no arquivo **Pos.Extension\\Connectors\\FiscalConnectorFactory.ts**.
-O nome do conector deve corresponder ao nome do conector fiscal especificado na sede do Commerce.
+O nome do conector deve corresponder ao nome do conector fiscal especificado no Commerce headquarters.

 #### <a name="efr-fiscal-connector"></a>Conector fiscal EFR